 Birds of prey are top predators in the sky, which means they play the ecological role of controlling mice and rat populations.
 Overpopulation of rodents can pose health risks to humans, so it’s important that we protect birds of prey like hawks, eagles, kestrels, owls, and falcons.
 Some birds, like vultures, feed on animal carcasses—they’re nature’s sanitation crew.

 Birds are also important to researchers, who study their presence to measure the health of ecosystems and the impact of toxins.
 In addition, since many people are avid birdwatchers, they promote ecotourism.
-Lastly, the guano (poop) of seabirds is rich in nitrogen and other nutrients, making it a great fertilizer.
+Lastly, the guano (poop) of seabirds is rich in nitrogen and other nutrients, making it a great fertiliser.